birkin/rust__the_book/README.md

 ##### random...

+- twice going through the book i wasn't able to get something running, and wasn't able to see the problem via the code-snippets (even with the expanded-eye view).
+Looking at the [complete github code for a chapter](https://github.com/rust-lang/book/tree/master/listings) was invaluable.

 - if i want to have a 'code' and 'binaries' directory in the 'stuff_dir', and I'm in 'code', I can compile with:

         $ rustc --out-dir ../binaries/ ./hello_world.rs